-After 20 minutes in the oven the tomatoes will be cooked down and the black beans rancheros is ready for the eggs.
+After 20 minutes in the oven, the tomatoes will be cooked down and the black beans rancheros are ready for the eggs.

-Take a large spoon and press into the beans to make an indentation for the egg.
+Take a large spoon and press it into the beans to make an indentation for the egg.
+Crack an egg and drop it into the indentation.
 Throw a little salt and pepper on the eggs and put the skillet back into the oven.

 Being a blogger, I didn’t wake up at 6 in the morning to make this for breakfast.
 This was started mid-afternoon and turned out to be our evening meal, so…necesito una cerveza.
 Tasted darn good with the egg and beans.